ananyayy37/cache-simulator/cache-simulator/README.md

 # Cache and Memory Hierarchy Simulator

 A trace-driven cache simulator written in modern C++17.
-Models direct-mapped, set-associative, and fully-associative caches with configurable replacement policies, write policies, and multi-level hierarchies including an optional victim cache.
+Models direct-mapped, set-associative, and fully-associative caches with configurable replacement policies, write policies, and multi-level hierarchies.

-Built as a portfolio project targeting memory systems, computer architecture, and SDE roles at companies like AMD, Intel, NVIDIA, Qualcomm, ARM, and Synopsys.

----

 ## Features